waitrouz/akash-dropbox-backup/README.md

 ### 2. Create a Dropbox App and Get an Access Token
 - Go to https://www.dropbox.com/developers/apps
 - Create a new app with App folder access
+- Enable `files.content.write` under Permissions and save changes
 - Generate an access token

 ### 3. Update the deploy.yaml File
-- Replace `your-dockerhub-username/akash-dropbox-backup:latest` with your actual Docker image
+- Replace `your-dockerhub-username/akash-dropbox-backup:0.1` with your actual Docker image
 - Replace `your_dropbox_token_here` with your Dropbox access token

 ## Deploy to Akash via Akash Console